aryxmega/awwwry/_projects/2020-03-18-techstyle-fashion-group.md

 - [Jira, Confluence, HipChat/Slack][url-atlassian] to create and resolve issues
 - [Sketch][url-sketch] to create userflows, wireframes and visual designs
-- [Origami Studio][url-origami-studio] to animate features and interactions for engineers and stakeholders
+- [Origami Studio][url-origami-studio] to animate features and interactions for engineers and stakeholders, rather than just a static `.jpg`
 - [Zeplin][url-zeplin] to primarily collaborate with engineers, as well as stakeholders
-- [Abstract][url-abstract] to collaborate with other designers while working on the same project
+- [Abstract][url-abstract] to collaborate with other designers when working on the same project so it don't get too nasty
-- [UsabilityHub][url-usabilityhub] to conduct market research and make smarter design decisions by data
+- [UsabilityHub][url-usabilityhub] to conduct A/B tests and make smarter design decisions by data, not just by assumptions, Susan
 - [Google Analytics][url-ga] to understand the areas of success and where improvements are needed
-- [Clicktale][url-clicktale] to further understand how our users are using our sites
+- [Clicktale][url-clicktale] to further understand how our users are using our sites, like, fo'real fo'real

 #### Company stats